How a morning mishap leads me down the memory lane of simpler times and less stress about the world.

 After a regular hectic morning trying to get the boys to school on time my wife went back into the house for something and then forgot to give me the house keys.
-After dropping kids at school I noticed on the way home I only have my wallet but no phone or keys.
-On top of that it was a freezing morning.
+After dropping the kids at school I noticed on the way home I only have my wallet but no phone or keys.
+On top of that, it was a freezing morning.

 The time before mobile phones

 I used to go around my hometown on a bike.
 Armed with a city map that included a list of all the streets with grid coordinates.
 In about 45 min I could be anywhere I needed to be.
 I used a house phone to make an appointment and a newspaper to check on opening hours or cinema showings.
 I carried a notebook and a pencil to make notes.
 I got the email in the second year of High School at age 16, so I actually preferred face-to-face communication, then email, and only if necessary the phone.
 Then came ICQ, the first instant messenger that revolutionized the way we used to chat online.
 And I used to chat online more than I ever did in person or over the phone.

 But the main thing was that we had lots of time to reflect on things, ponder about and simply daydream.
 Life was moving at a different pace and I think we were more at peace with ourselves, not being aware of so many things that were going on around us and the world at large.
 Even if you followed the current events your sources were newspapers, radio, and TV news that were all carefully curated and filtered with the main purpose to inform.
 With the fall of Yugoslavia in the summer of 1991, came a new era of privatization of the media and the news.
 With that came the need to sensationalize in order to attract more readers/listeners/viewers.
 Suddenly we could read/listen about petty crimes all over, creating a feeling like a world is going to hell in a handbasket.